Conservative treatments for knee osteoarthritis

 The treated joint can then be immediately loaded and moved.

 The costs are not covered by basic health insurance.
-If you have private supplementary insurance with alternative medicine, some insurance companies will make a contribution to Cellular Matrix therapy.
+If you have private supplementary insurance with alternative medicine, some insurance companies will make a contribution to Cellular Matrix Therapy.
+We recommend that you clarify the cost coverage with your insurance company before treatment.

 Book a consultation appointment